 Yes, banks have taken measures to shore up their balance sheets and tighten lending standards since the last recession.
 But we cannot underestimate greed or the stubbornness of the Fed to over-tighten to prevent inflation from getting out of control.

-It’s much better to be a little too early protecting yourself than a little too late.
-Check out CIT Bank’s 2.45% money market rate.
+Save aggressively and take advantage of lower short-term rates.
+Check out CIT Bank’s 2.3% money market rate.
 This is the best rate I’ve seen in a long time to optimize your cash.
 1.75% is 0.4% HIGHER than the current 10-year bond yield, so I recommend Financial Samurais take advantage.